 Baby Lifeline has launched a trial for community midwife bags containing essential equipment to support women and their babies during childbirth.

-The bags, launched with the help of actresses Linda Bassett and Leonie Elliot from the BBC’s TV series ‘Call the Midwife’, are styled like a rucksack with each compartment colour coded to find the right equipment quickly.
+The bags, launched with the help of actresses Linda Bassett and Leonie Elliott from the BBC’s TV series ‘Call the Midwife’, are styled like a rucksack with each compartment colour coded to find the right equipment quickly.

 Items in the bag include scissors to cut the umbilical cord, a hat for the baby and towels, as well as emergency equipment.